creative3113/creative3113-n8n-portfolio/README.md

 Hello!
 This is my personal collection of custom and adapted n8n workflows, with a strong focus on **AI agents**, **RAG systems**, **Telegram bots**, and business process automation.

 I specialize in building intelligent AI-driven automations — from personal assistants and life managers to customer support agents and social media tools.
-Many of these workflows are inspired by and improved upon large public collections like [Zie619/n8n-workflows](https://github.com/Zie619/n8n-workflows) — customized, tested, and optimized for real use cases.
+Many of these workflows are inspired by and improved upon large public collections  — customized, tested, and optimized for real use cases.

 ## Key Skills & Tools
 - n8n (self-hosted & cloud)